xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 1. Ignore the event or
 2. Process the event by making some changes to her replica without causing a conflict.

-If she chooses to process the event, what kind of conflict would arise if she were to add `M1` to her replica?

 Because Alice was the one who sent `M1`, she already added that message optimistically to her replica.
-Adding it again would cause duplication, which is a type of conflict.
-She can update her replica version of `M1` to reflect the server version.
-In particular, the server version differs from her replica version in an important way: the message `id` is different.

-The `id` is an important part of the message identity as it assigns uniqueness to each message in the replica collection.
-The `id` can be used to look up a particular message in the replica which supports various business logic.
-The `id` is also an important part of the view creation logic as it is used as the `key` in the React render function that maps an array of messages to JSX.

-Optimistic UI design works by simulating the result before the server responds.
-When Alice adds a message optimistically to her replica, she can simulate almost everything in the result except the `id` because that is decided when the server adds `M1` to the database.
-But she needs to pick something for the `id` before she can add the optimistic message to her replica.
+Recall, optimistic UI works by simulating the result before the server responds.
+If the `M1` from the server is identical to the optimistically added `M1`, she can choose to ignore the event.

-OkCupid's chat app implementation uses a pseudo-random generator to create a unique `id` for the optimistic message before adding it to the replica (let's call this `tempId`).
+However, in OkCupid's chat app, the real `id` is decided when a message is added to the database.
+The client implementation uses a pseudo-random generator to create a unique `id` for the optimistic message before adding it to the replica (let's call this `tempId`).

 ```js
 function generateTemporaryMessageId() {